 Dolly Varden can be found throughout the western region of Alaska in a majority of rivers.
 They’re sometimes anadromous, returning to freshwater rivers from the ocean to feed throughout the summer and spawn in the fall, while others live in freshwater their entire lives.
 In short, they are a tenacious and vibrant member of the char family and are always eager to eat a fly.

 Commonly called dollies, Dolly Varden can be caught almost any month of the season which ranges from June through October.
 When anglers choose to target them is dependent on what they’re looking for.
 In the early season weeks, dollies are chrome and thin after a long cold winter of little food.

-Since dollies are such an aggressive fish, they often times are the first to eat a fly which can be frustrating for anglers specifically targeting rainbows.
-Dollies also have a defense strategy where they uncontrollably spin which causes chaos with line, flies and landing nets.
+Since dollies are such aggressive fish, they often times are the first to eat a fly which can be frustrating for anglers specifically targeting rainbows.
+Dollies also have a defense strategy where they uncontrollably spin which causes chaos with the line, flies, and landing nets.
 It’s been fittingly called the “Dolly Death Roll”.